What is Academic Integrity?

 Academic integrity defines a university and is essential to the mission of education.
 At Columbia, you are expected to participate in an academic community that honors intellectual work and respects its origins.
 The abilities to synthesize information and produce original work are key components in the learning process.
 As such, a violation of academic integrity is one of the most serious offenses that one can commit at Columbia.
 If found responsible, violations range from conditional disciplinary probation through expulsion from the university.
 Compromising academic integrity not only jeopardizes a student's academic, professional, and social development; it violates the standards of our community.
 As a Columbia student, you are responsible for making informed choices with regard to academic integrity both inside and outside of the classroom.

-Join the Inaugural CC-SEAS Integrity Undergraduate Advisory Group this Spring 2019
+Join the Inaugural CC-SEAS Integrity Undergraduate Advisory Group this Fall 2019

 The purpose of the Columbia College and Columbia Engineering Integrity Undergraduate Student Advisory group is to provide advice and direction on three issues of importance to the undergraduate student experience on academic integrity, ethics education, ethics programming; and academic integrity processes.